The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

-Understanding the Chart of Accounts for Retail Businesses
+Understanding the Chart of Accounts for Retail Boutiques

-The foundation of a solid & easy to use bookkeeping software for your boutique is is a customized chart of accounts for retail businesses.
+The foundation of easy to read financial reports, and an easy to use bookkeeping software is nailing your chart of accounts.
 It might sound a bit intimidating, but I promise it’s not as complicated as it seems.

 Be sure to read all the way to the end, because there is a free download to help give you a head start with setting this up for your boutique business!